mslmio/sdk-dotnet/README.md

 - .NET Standard 2.0 or above.

+## Authentication

+Mslm's APIs require an API key.
+If you don't have one, please read [Authentication](https://mslm.io/docs/api/authentication) to understand how to get an API key before continuing.

 ## Installation

 To install the Mslm .NET SDK, add it to your project via NuGet: